-ICBA opposes the formation of new public banks or other types of public retail financial service providers, whether they are owned by states, municipalities, the United States Postal Service (USPS), or any other federal or quasi-federal instrumentality.
+ICBA opposes the provisioning of retail deposit accounts and the allocation of consumer credit by the United States Postal Service (USPS), Federal Reserve, or any other federal, state, or quasi-federal or state instrumentality.

 Accounts offered by the Federal Reserve (FedAccounts) would directly compete with community banks, diverting deposits from local communities and create undue taxpayer risk.
 Requirements for cost recovery under the Monetary Control Act call into question the legality and feasibility of FedAccounts.

 Financial services are best provided in a competitive, private, and free marketplace that openly and efficiently benefits customers.

-There has also been a resurgence in interest among certain lawmakers in allowing the United States Postal Service (USPS) to offer retail banking services at their locations.
-This proposal was included in President-elect Biden’s “Unity Task Force Recommendations” document written with Senator Bernie Sanders.
+Postal Banking.
+There has been a resurgence in interest among certain lawmakers in allowing the United States Postal Service (USPS) to offer retail banking services at their locations.
+This proposal was included in then-President-elect Biden’s “Unity Task Force Recommendations” document written with Senator Bernie Sanders.

-However, postal banking proponents fail to recognize that commercial bank branch locations outnumber post office locations 3 to 1.
-There are 31,322 postal locations, but 627,409 branches and ATMs offered by private institutions including community banks.
-Moreover, under 10 percent of unbanked individuals have cited “inconvenient locations” as a reason for being unbanked, while 34 percent said that they simply didn’t have enough money to keep an account open.
-An ICBA study projected the postal service would lose nearly $500 million per year as a competitor against private institutions in the financial services sector.
+Moreover, fewer than 10 percent of unbanked individuals have cited “inconvenient locations” as a reason for being unbanked.
+An ICBA issue brief projected the postal service would lose nearly $500 million per year as a competitor against private institutions in the financial services sector.